 There is a negative impact:

-- When bouncing of check continues for any customer repeatedly, the bank can restrict the issuance of the chequebook to that customer.
+- When the bouncing of checks continues for any customer repeatedly, the bank can restrict the issuance of the checkbook to that customer.

-- If there is any loan active in the bank and the check for the repayment of EMI bounces, the bank has the right to issue a legal notice, and it can also deduct money from the active bank account of the customer.
+- If there is any loan active in the bank and the check for the repayment of EMI bounces, the bank has the right to issue a legal notice.
+It can also deduct money from the active bank account of the customer.

-This has been a guide to Bounced Check and its definition.
-Here we discuss examples, rules, penalty and why checks get bounced along with how to avoid them.
-You may learn more about financing from the following articles –
+This article is a guide to what is a Bounced Check.
+We explain its penalty, with an example, vs stop payment, along with reasons, impact, and ways to avoid it.
+You may learn more about financing from the following articles: –